Awards and recognition

-Reported by Guillaume Dejean, Postdoctoral fellow in the Brumer lab, Michael Smith Laboratories
+Reported by Guillaume Dejean from the Brumer lab, Michael Smith Laboratories

 Paul Pavlidis, professor at UBC’s Michael Smith Laboratories, recently received two grants; one from the Canada Foundation for Innovation’s (CFI) John R. Evans Leaders Fund and the other from the National Institutes of Health (NIH) to support his research program on the integration of meta-analysis of functional genomics data to study gene networks and their involvement in human neuropsychiatric diseases.